cristmor/Numerical-Differential-Solvers-in-C/README.md

 ## Usage

-To use these solvers in your C program, simply include the corresponding header file found in this repository and follow the exsample shown below or in the test.c file:
+To use these solvers in your C program, simply include the corresponding header file found in this repository and follow the example shown below or in the test.c file:

 ```c
 #include "numerical_solvers.h"